awsdocs/amazon-fsx-windows-user-guide/doc_source/self-managed-AD-best-practices.md

 When you update the self\-managed AD configuration for your Amazon FSx file system, your file system's state switches from **Available** to **Updating** while the update is applied\.
 Verify that the state switches back to **Available** after the update has been applied – note that the update can take up to several minutes to complete\.
 For more information, see [Updating the self\-managed Active Directory configuration](update-self-ad-config.md)\.

 If there's an issue with the updated self\-managed AD configuration, the file system state switches to **Misconfigured**\.
 This state shows an error message and recommended corrective action beside the file system description in the console, API, and CLI\.
-After taking the recommended corrective action, verify that your file system's state eventually changes to **Available** – note that this change can take several minutes to complete\.
+After taking the recommended corrective action, verify that your file system's state eventually changes to **Available**\.

 To learn more about troubleshooting possible self\-managed AD misconfigurations, see [File system is in a misconfigured state](misconfigured-ad-config.md)\.